estepona/Python_Spiders/README.md

 - 4 dangdang
   - collect "Python" book pictures from http://www.dangdang.com/ search results
   - *completed*
+- 5 Youmu
+  - it's actually my first spider.
+I spent so much time and effort on it
+  - need to work on a cleaner version some time
+  - *completed*
+  - she's amazing

 The notes are either in English or 中文.